tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 rm -rf tmp/
 ```

-For information on cleaning up the cache, refer to the [DVC Documentation](https://dvc.org/doc/command-reference/gc).
+For information on cleaning up the DVC cache, refer to the [DVC Documentation](https://dvc.org/doc/command-reference/gc).

 > **Note**: Be careful with this, as we are using a shared cache between parallel experiment runs.